mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

     oc edit configs.imageregistry.operator.openshift.io
     ```

 2. Add `pvc: claim:` in `storage`.
 Leave the value of claim blank.
 OpenShift will auto populate it.
-The result should look something like this:
+The result should look something like this (remove the curly braces after `storage`):

     ```yaml
     spec: